Investment Risks and Returns

 • Systematic (market) risk: affects the entire market; non-diversifiable.
 Mitigate only through hedging or asset allocation.
 Beta measures sensitivity to it.

-• Systematic types: market, interest-rate (rising rates cut existing bond values), inflation (purchasing-power) (erodes fixed payments), currency (exchange-rate) (foreign FX moves), and political/legislative (regulation, taxation, sanctions).
+• Systematic types: market, interest-rate (rising rates cut existing bond values), inflation (purchasing-power) (erodes fixed payments), currency (exchange-rate) (foreign FX moves), and reinvestment (falling rates force cash flows to reinvest at lower rates).

 • Nonsystematic (diversifiable) risk: specific to a company, industry, or sector; can be reduced through diversification.

-• Nonsystematic types: business (operations/management), financial (leverage/default), credit (default) (issuer misses payments), and event (merger, disaster, fraud scandal).
+• Nonsystematic types: business (operations/management), financial (leverage/default), credit (default) (issuer misses payments), event (merger, disaster, fraud scandal), and regulatory/legislative (political) (government action on a specific company, industry, or country).

 • Systematic cannot be diversified away; nonsystematic can.
 The risk diversification eliminates is always nonsystematic, never market risk.